 - Detection using Pentest-Tools.com

-In its position of the most popular content management system, WordPress is a frequent target for hackers.
+In its position as the most popular content management system, WordPress is a frequent target for hackers.
 A vulnerable CMS is an invitation for attacks, which may lead to compromising the underlying server.

 This attack chains together a Path Traversal and a Local File Inclusion (LFI) vulnerability in WordPress.
 The bugs were discovered in February 2019 by RipsTech and presented on their blog by Simon Scannell.